testsecurityuser123/securitytest/user/pages/02.tcan/_tcan-mobile-designs/project-phone-slider.md

 date: '06-09-2016 00:00'
 ---

-As the majority of TCAN's members live an active lifestyle, designing a simple, consistent experience across all devices was a must.
-To optimize for smaller screen sizes, extra care was given to the event calendar and membership criteria section as well as other areas of the site.
+Many of TCAN's members live an active lifestyle, so designing a simple, consistent experience across all devices was a must.
+For a better experience on smaller screen sizes, special care was given to the navigation, event calendar, and membership criteria slider.